 When do I conduct deer spotlight counts?
-In Texas, spotlight surveys should be conducted during the months of August and September.
+In south Texas, spotlight surveys should be conducted during the months of September and early October.
 Deer are generally well distributed in their home ranges during this period of the year and are more easily identified by sex and age-class (fawns).
-Each route should be counted at least 3 times to improve reliability of the data.
+Each route should be counted 3-4 times to improve reliability of the data.
 Do not conduct surveys during rain, high wind or following significant disturbance along the route during the day of the count (working cattle, construction, seismograph work, etc.) Begin all counts one hour after official sunset.
-Avoid repeating counts on consecutive nights along.
-Space each count a week apart, if possible.
 Contact the local Texas Parks and Wildlife Department game warden prior to conducting spotlight surveys.
-Also, notify neighbors or adjoining landowners that might see the lights to alert them about your activity.
+Also, notify neighbors or adjoining landowners who might see the lights to alert them about your activity.